zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-container.md

   timeoutInMinutes: number # Whole numbers only.
 Zero indicates no timeout.

-  container: string # The container the entire group will runs in.
+  container: string # The container the entire group will run in.

-  outputs: { string: string} # Output variables mapping for steps within the group, output variables from task in the group wouldn't flow automatically, declare is required.
+  outputs: { string: string } # Output variables mapping for steps within the group, output variables from task in the group wouldn't flow automatically, declare is required.

   steps: [ script | powershell | bash | task ] # A list of task that this group contains
 ```